ibm-cloud-docs/messages-for-rabbitmq/getting-started.md

 Make sure that you have an [{{site.data.keyword.cloud_notm}} account][ibm_cloud_signup_url]{:new_window}.

 You also need to install [Node.js](https://nodejs.org/) and [Git](https://git-scm.com/downloads).

+Review the [`Getting to production`](/docs/cloud-databases?topic=cloud-databases-best-practices) documentation for general guidance on setting up a basic {{site.data.keyword.messages-for-rabbitmq_full}} deployment.

 ## Step 1.
 Create a {{site.data.keyword.messages-for-rabbitmq}} service instance
 {: #create-service}